mohitsinghnegi1/mohitsinghnegi1/README.md

 - 💻 Software Engineer with Highly skilled in Problem Solving with a proven history of flawless development 🕹.
 - 👮 Experience in working with end to end lifecycle of application development 🛠.
 - 💎 Strong and passionate team player who can thrive under pressure with limited supervision .
-- 🧰 Proficient in Python, Nodejs, React Js and Typescript .
+- 🧰 Proficient in Python, java, Nodejs, React Js and Typescript .
 - 🏆 Awarded with Star of the quarter in 2020.
 <br/>